-One of Robert Edmiston’s favorite places in the state is Central Kentucky during the late fall when leaves fall off of the trees and more of the topography, and wildlife, come into focus.
+One of Robert Edmiston’s favorite places in the state is Central Kentucky during late autumn when leaves fall off the trees and more of the topography and wildlife come into focus.

 When it comes to conservation, the phrase, “what goes around, comes around” may apply to Robert Edmiston, Vice Chair of The Nature Conservancy of Kentucky’s Board of Trustees.
 At least that is how it felt in October 2013 when he and his wife attended the dedication of the new Dupree Nature Preserve.

 “The very land comprising the nature preserve is one of the places where I courted my wife more than thirty years ago,” says Edmiston, who practices law in Ohio but occupies the only office in his building facing Kentucky, where roots run deep.
 “We enjoyed a wonderful day of hiking and swimming at the property.
 It holds special memories.”

 Not long after that day in 1980, Edmiston learned about The Nature Conservancy of Kentucky as it opened its doors in the Bluegrass State.
 He spent many years learning about the organization’s work through a friendship formed with the chapter’s former state director, Jim Aldrich.
 Edmiston eventually joined the Board of Trustees, serving as Vice Chair since 2010.